National arrangements for clinical quality registries

 Clinical quality registries (CQRs) have the potential to report on retrospective, current and prospectively collected data to a wide range of stakeholders including clinicians, patients, hospital administrators, government, funders and insurers.
 The collected data includes: processes of care, health outcomes, patient reported outcome measures (PROMs), patient reported experience measures (PREMs) and health system costs.
 Each component of the collected data contributes to our understanding of the benefit and cost-effectiveness of treatment and care from the perspectives of the patient, clinician, health service provider, health insurer and government.
 There is enormous potential for CQRs to inform care delivery at the patient, clinician, local, national and international levels.

 The Commission has developed the Australian Register of Clinical Registries to facilitate collaboration and awareness of registry activity among key stakeholders.
-Once a clinical registry is registered via the online form, Commission staff may be in touch with the clinical registry to confirm the information provided.
+Once a clinical registry is registered via the online form, Commission staff may contact the clinical registry to confirm the information provided.
 A brief summary of the registry, web link and registry contact details will be published on the Commission’s website.

 Click on the link below to either register and provide details on your clinical registry or update previously provided information.

-If you have any questions about the work being undertaken by the Commission, in regards to the Clinical Quality Registries please contact Bernadette Aliprandi-Costa and the project team via email CQR@safetyandquality.gov.au or phone 02 9126 3600.
+If you have any questions or would like to be kept up-to-date on the project and associated consultation please contact Dr Bernadette Aliprandi-Costa and the project team via email at CQR@safetyandquality.gov.au or phone 02 9126 3600.